fer-aguirre/twitter-python/README.md

-# Twitter API for Python
+# Twitter API for Python 🐦

-Examples of Twitter data collection with Tweepy
+Examples for Twitter data collection with Tweepy